AkankshaAI/Hacktoberfest2023-Beginners-New/README.md

 Here is my `hello_world` example: [Akanksha.py](https://github.com/AkankshaAI/Hacktoberfest2023-Beginners-New/tree/main/Scripts)

+### 4.Add top-notch Javascripts Projects in any in 'Top Notch Javascript project folder

 ### Choose one or all 3, make a pull request for your work and wait for it to be merged!